Admissions Process for the Class of 2023

 All applicants must:

-D. Achieve a passing score of at least 59.5% correct answers in the Reading Assessment and score at least 56.7% correct answers in the Mathematics Assessment.
+C. Achieve a passing score of at least 60% correct answers in the Reading Assessment and score at least 56.7% correct answers in the Mathematics Assessment.
 These percentages of correct answers are the minimum scores for passing the TEAS test.
-An applicant must pass all three areas of assessment to qualify for an interview.
+An applicant must pass all two areas of assessment to qualify for an interview.

-If the applicant decides to take the exam more than once, they will need to submit a check for $65 prior to that application deadline date to be considered for that exam.
+If the applicant decides to take the exam more than once, they will need to register again online and pay $70 prior to that application deadline date to be considered for that exam.
 Please contact the secretary for payment information.
-The applicant may take the entrance exam only twice from December 2018 through April 2019.
+The applicant may take the entrance exam only twice from December 2021 through April 2022.

 Preparing for the TEAS Exam